In this section

 What causes CPAM?

 We do not know what causes CPAM.
 We do know that it is not related to anything the mother did or did not do during pregnancy.
-There is no reported incidence of this type of disorder recurring in a subsequent pregnancy.

 Types of CPAM